viewstools/docs/README.md

 * `Capture`

 `Text` is probably the block you'll use the most.
-Its most important prop is, wait for it... are you ready?!? 👉 `text`. 😱.
+Its most important prop is, wait for it...
+Are you ready?!? 👉 `text`. 😱.
 Yeah, I know, you saw that one coming...
 Sure.
 A `Text` block can take almost any CSS, more importantly it takes font styles, like `fontFamily`, `fontSize`, `fontWeight`, `lineHeight`, `letterSpacing`,